- What is the Adobe Creativity Scholarships program?

 A: When completing the proposed study program and financial data sections of the application, use information for the college/university you are most likely to attend.
 As long as you continue to meet all of the eligibility criteria, you can still receive the scholarship if you end up attending a school other than the one listed in your application.

 Q: Who should I ask to be a reference?
+Can I include more than two references?

 A: The reference letters must come from a non-family member who knows you well - for example a teacher, instructor, professor, employer/work supervisor, scout leader, advisor to an extracurricular club, etc.